Blog · Paris · Everything To Know About the Arc de Triomphe Before You Go

 How much does it cost to visit the Arc de Triomphe?

 Good question.
 Depends on who you are.
-You’ll get a discount if you’re in a group of 20 or more people.
-It’s free if you’re under 18 or a European Union resident between the ages of 18 and 25.
+For the average adult, it costs €13.
+That price goes down if you’re in a group of 20 or more people.
+But it’s free if you’re under 18 or a European Union resident between the ages of 18 and 25.
 The arch is also free to disabled persons and one of their guests.
+You can find more pricing information on the official website.

 Is it worth going up the Arc de Triomphe?